Pylons/pyramid/docs/narr/views.rst

 a Response object (an object with the attributes ``status``, ``headerlist`` and ``app_iter``), any renderer associated with the ``view`` declaration is ignored, and the response is passed back to BFG unmolested.
-For example, if your page callable returns an ``HTTPFound`` response, no renderer will be employed.
+For example, if your view callable returns an ``HTTPFound`` response, no renderer will be employed.

 .. code-block:: python